 My career path has allowed me to pick up varied skills and expertise, and I currently wear several hats.
 My full-time job is as a statistician, but in my free time I also analyze and write about soccer and occasionally write popular (aka, non-academic) articles about Korean history.

-I received my undergrad from Michigan State in Supply Chain Management (SCM), and a minor in Linguistics (a surprising and not a very common combination, I was told by my linguistics professors).
-After planning & routing trucks for a year I pursued my PhD in SCM at Iowa State, before leaving ABD.
+I received my undergrad from Michigan State in Supply Chain Management (SCM), and a minor in Linguistics.
+After planning & routing trucks for a year I pursued my PhD in SCM at Iowa State (with extensive coursework in statistics and marketing), before leaving ABD.

-After leaving ISU, I landed a job as a Statistician, where I get paid to essentially do my hobby—collect, analyze, and report data.
+After leaving ISU I landed a job as a statistician, where I get paid to essentially do my hobby—collect, analyze, visualize, and report data.

-I’ve also contributed to K League United, the leading place for English-language coverage of South Korea’s K League.
+I also occasionally contribute to K League United, the leading site for English-language coverage of South Korea soccer.
 Here are my contributions so far:

 I’m also very interested in history, particularly Korean history.
-Occasionally I contribute articles to World History Encyclopedia that focus on different people and topics in the Joseon era of Korean history.
-I plan on writing more articles to cover much of the Early Joseon period in detail.
+I’ve written articles for World History Encyclopedia that focus on different people and topics in the Joseon era of Korean history.
+I plan on writing more to cover much of the Early Joseon period in detail.
 Here are my articles so far: